Woodmanstern Primary

 What if you want to do all 3 humanities subjects?

 We advise a broad and balanced curriculum.
-Talk to your humanities teachers and they will explain to you about the amount of writing and reading involved in these subjects and advise you to do a maximum of 2 humanities subjects.
+Talk to your humanities teachers and they will explain to you about the amount of writing and reading involved in these subjects.
+We advise most pupils to do a maximum of 2 humanities subjects.

 For forensics investigation what options would you need to take?